vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 }
 {% endhighlight %}

-To get the information we want, we just use a "Parse table data from JSON" transformation step within a data flow.
-The sceenshot shows how to extract the "First Name" from the string and put it in a separate column.
+To get the information we want, we add a "Parse table data from JSON" transformation step within a data flow.
+The following screenshot shows how to extract the `FirstName` from the string and put it in a separate column.

 ![image](/assets/2025-03-25/040.png)